dpakGit/100_Days_of_DevOps/100_Day_Tasks/Day_63:_Deploy_Iron_Gallery_App_on_Kubernetes/Task.md

 :- First volume name should be config and give it emptyDir and second volume name should be images, also give it emptyDir.

-3. Create a deployment iron-db-deployment-devops for iron db under the same namespace.
+**3. Create a deployment iron-db-deployment-devops for iron db under the same namespace.**

 :- Labels db should be mariadb.